underscore-zi/rainbow-chatter/README.md

 # Rainbow Chatter

-Upon sending a message, your user color will automatically be changed.
-In less active chats this gives the impression at a glace of more unique chatters.

-**This violates twitch terms** - Twitch at the moment does not allow automated access by third-parties to their GraphQL API which is necessary to make user color changes.
-This extension injects itself into the Twitch chat/stream pages in order to pretend to be a legitimate twitch user and make this change.
-It may seem harmless, but Twitch can decide to ban those using it.

-In theory, I don't do anything here that wouldn't work on the newest Manifest V3 version but I couldn't get any content-scripts to actually be loaded (much less try to do the injection process used here) when using Manifest V3 so this is a Manifest V2 extension, which is deprecated on Chrome, but still supported on Firefox.
-Nothing here really relies on V2 so it could probably be ported to Chrome by someone who knows whats going going but that isn't me.
+Make all your Twitch chats more colorful by changing your user color after every message you send.

+## This is a violation of Twitch's terms, use at your own risk.

+### It may seem harmless, and in my opinion it is.
+However Twitch absolutely can ban your account for using their GraphQL API without authorization as this extension does.

+---

+This is made for Firefox.
+As far as I understand it doesn't do anything that isn't allowed on Chrome however I couldn't get any content script loading at all under Manifest V3 despite it still being supported, so I just gave up trying.
+In theory with the right permissions this should work under V3/Chrome also.

 ## Usage